 Set in London and France a short time in the future, Walking on Cinders is a rousing story that brings together three British soldiers with the unlikeliest of companions, United Forces singing sweetheart, Miss Marmalade.
 England’s capital has been battered by three years of bitter conflict, and the group soon find themselves at the forefront of a battle to bring the dark days of war to an end.
 With deceit and corruption all around, how can the comrades find peace for themselves and for war-torn Europe?

-I have a broad range of experience and interests which stretch across the creative industries, from broadcasting to writing, design and development.
-I’m the author of two novels, the presenter of a syndicated country music programme which airs on stations across the UK and an established web designer and developer, with a number of national and international websites and mobile apps to my name.
-I am currently the Digital Education Developer for the College of Arts at the University of Lincoln, where I support and promote the adoption of digital tools for teaching and learning.
+He has a broad range of experience and interests which stretch across the creative industries, from broadcasting to writing, design and development.
+Ben is the author of two novels, the presenter of a syndicated country music programme which airs on stations across the UK, and an established web developer and graphic designer, with a number of national and international websites, branding projects and mobile apps to his name.

 Member of the